csimpkins/python-course/slides/data-structures.md

 - These are just the basics
 - Explore these data structures on your own
 - Read the books and Python documentation

+This is a small taste of the expressive power and syntactic convenience of Python’s data structures.